jamashita/publikum/packages/monad/README.md

 ### Heisenberg<P>

-This is an interface, this retains the result and also describes status for `Unshcarferelation`.
+This is an interface, this retains the result and also describes the status for `Unshcarferelation`.

 4 classes implement `Heisenberg` and each of them means